al-ptk/nosql-table/README.md

 ### Styled-components

 This library was chosen as the css solution because I had found out about it as a few week before starting this project.
-I do have concerns about package size, but these are concerns are simply my inexperience about handling performance (reads: I am a noob and have no idea what I'm talking about).
+I do have concerns about package size, but these concerns are simply a result of my inexperience about handling performance (reads: I am a noob and have no idea what I'm talking about).
+I do like the power styled-components gives me, though.

-I did adopt a pattern for style organizatino in the later stages development: component keychains.
+I did adopt a pattern for style organization in the later stages development: component keyring.
 These work by putting all subcomponents under the namespace of a reusable component.
 Something like this:

 ```javascript
 import styled from 'styled-components';